fouriersec/fouriersec.github.io/_posts/2022-07-15-sapphire-project.markdown

 ## Demo
 ### Usage
 ```
-Usage: sapphire <workspace>
+Usage: sapphire <workspace-name>

-This will either load a workspace or create a new one..
+This will either load a workspace or create a new one.
-Consider adding sapphire/ to the PATH.
+Consider adding sapphire to the PATH.
 To delete a workspace, simply delete its folder from the data/ directory.

 Commands                                 Usage                                    Description